Free Applique Patterns and Instructions

 Now you've chosen your free applique pattern, it is easy to use it to decorate clothing.
 Here I'll show you how to applique a cute little elephant onto a onesie, but the concept is the same for any pattern.

 Firstly you will need to gather your supplies:

 - Two types of patterned fabric

 - Fabric scissors

-- Paper-backed fusible webbing (like Heatnbond Lite in the USA, or Bondaweb in the UK)
+- Paper-backed fusible webbing (like Heatnbond Lite in the USA, marketed as "Bondaweb" in the UK)

 - Paper scissors

 - Sewing machine (or embroidery floss and needle if you want to sew by hand)